tooltipdev/lexicon-to-zod/README.md

 }
 ```

-## Optional Lexicon Dictionary
+## Managing refs

-If your Lexicon contains `ref` types you must pass a Lexicon dictionary via the `lexiconDict` option for Lexicon lookup.
+If your Lexicon contains `ref` types you must set the `followRefs` option to `true` if you want to convert references to nested schemas.
+You must pass a Lexicon dictionary via the `lexiconDict` option for Lexicon lookup. `lexiconDict` should be in the format `{[NSID]: FullLexiconDocument}`.

 ```
-import lexiconToZod from "lexicon-to-zod";
+import { lexiconToZod } from "lexicon-to-zod";

 const lexiconDict = {...};
 const lexicon = lexiconDict["com.atproto.some.cool.lexicon"];
 const schemaMap = lexiconToZod(lexicon, { lexiconDict });

 ```

-`lexiconDict` should be in the format `{[NSID]: FullLexiconDocument}`.
+If the Lexicon graph you are trying to convert contains circular references **your code will throw errors**.

+You will need to manage the circular reference with additional logic, or consider writing your own type parsers or schemas using `z.lazy`.

 ### SDK Lexicon Dictionary